javierortuno1/coupons/README.md

 # Participants and Authors of the project

-Fernando ESTALELLA
+Fernando ESTALELLA,
-Javier ORTUÑO
+Javier ORTUÑO,
-Richard ROJAS
+Richard ROJAS,
 Noel WILAMOWSKI